What is the CIV protection on train tickets?

 Am I eligible for compensation under CIV?

+The rail operators assess every CIV refund request on a case by case basis.
 We can't influence the outcome of a claim but the following guidelines will help you to understand some of the key factors that will affect your eligibility.

 - Compensation is considered for delays of 60 minutes or more, or cancellations that are the fault of the rail operator.